 - Refuse to play ball, even when your over-excited pup really REALLY wants to play

 - Don’t let them out in the hottest part of the day (12-3pm).
 Keep them in the shade where possible.
-It can be hard to plan your sightseeing around this- but you'll probably be glad of a rest then too.
+It can be hard to plan your sightseeing around this- but you’ll probably be glad for a rest then too.

 How to keep a dog cool outside

 There are those of us who, no matter how hard we try, have dogs who find SOMETHING to do which involves running!
 (Shout out to my fellow spaniel owners!)